senimanjs/seniman/examples/sqlite-simple/README.md

-# express-sqlite
+# SQLite & Seniman

-In this example, we'll show a simple Todo app using Seniman and SQLite.
+In this example, we'll show a simple To-do app implemented using Seniman and SQLite.

 ## Prerequisites